 ERM undertook consultations/ meetings with identified stakeholders during the course of the site visit.
 The intensive deliberations provided a platform for two-way communication between the team of consultants and the stakeholder groups.
-This in turn helped in developing an understanding of the perceptions of stakeholders with regard to the project and also as a means of recording their feedback.
-The key points discussed with each of these stakeholders are provided in the table below:
+This in turn helped in developing an understanding of the perceptions of stakeholders with regards to the project and also allowed for a means of recording their feedback.